xiam2359/summer-plan/attend-the-camp/game/teammates/betray/virus.md

-Congratulation! you recieve a virus!
+Congratulation!
+Mr.Mueller send you a virus for being disloyal!
 ![virus](../../../../picture/virus.png)
 credit to Wikipedia Commons